Updated March 4, 2016

 6. Be helpful

 Whenever you encounter others, be helpful.
 If you see ways you can offer help, do it.
-Don’t be the guy that always wants stuff from others.
+Don’t be the guy that only asks and never gives.
 Be generous with your expertise, promotion and advice, no strings attached.

 7. Don’t limit yourself to networking with just bloggers